Drinking Water: Groundwater Standards

 Perfluorohexanesulfonic acid (PFHxS)

-The groundwater standards for perfluorohexanesulfonic acid (PFHxS) were recommended in Cycle 11 (2020).
+DHS recommended groundwater standards for perfluorohexanesulfonic acid (PFHxS) in Cycle 11 (2020), but they were not adopted into administrative rule.**

-• Recommended preventive action limit = 4 ng/L
+• Recommended Preventive Action Limit (Cycle 11) = 4 ng/L

 Perfluorohexanesulfonic acid (PFHxS) is a type of per- and polyfluoroalkyl substances (PFAS).
 Studies have shown that exposure to high levels of some PFAS can affect health - potential effects include increased cholesterol levels, decrease antibody response to certain vaccines, and reduced fertility in women.